Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 That was when Singer barged in and put a stop to their fun.

-“Get up, lazy men!
+"Get up, lazy men!
 You have places to be!
-And bring back a werne!”
+And bring back a werne!"

 She at least spared them the embarrassment of announcing to everyone exactly what they were doing, but there was a mischievous twinkle in her eye that said she *really* wanted to…